The Society Research Centre

 Do you want to trace your Family History, but don’t know how to begin?
 Tay Valley Family History Society is offering a series of courses to help you find your roots.
 The classes take place in the Research Centre and provide a grounding in how best to use the resources there.

 The classes normally take place for six weeks on one evening per week from 7pm to 9pm.
 For those who find it difficult to attend the midweek sessions, we can offer weekend courses running form 10am to 4pm on Saturday and Sunday.
 Dates for both series are arranged subject to sufficient numbers applying.
-Provided there are sufficient numbers, our next course will take place on 8th March 2017.
+Provided there are sufficient numbers, our next course will take place on (To be announced).
 To ensure you get a place, don't delay in making your reservation.

 To reserve your place on the this course, or to get further information, please Contact Us.